What’s your post-IPO stock liquidation strategy?

 Should You Exercise Stock Options Before or After an IPO?

 Particularly for incentive stock options, which may qualify for more favorable tax treatment, there’s a benefit to starting the clock on your holding period to qualify for more favorable long-term capital gains rates.
-But the downside of exercising before the blackout is you’re stuck if the IPO pauses or the stock sinks when it hits the market.
-Exercising and holding ISOs through the end of the year could trigger the alternative minimum tax.
+But the downside of exercising before the lockup is you’re stuck if the IPO pauses or the stock sinks when it hits the market.
+Exercising and holding ISOs through the end of the year could trigger the alternative minimum tax, too.
 The AMT may negate the future tax benefits of the early exercise strategy.

 If You Quit Before the Lockup Ends